laidbackcoder/Jellyfin-DvrEpisodeRenamer/README.md

 This is determined by the path supplied to the application when executed.

+By default the application looks for .ts files, however .mp4 & .m4v files can be specified.

 The associated meta data files (episode info and thumbnail) will also be renamed unless the delete option has been used, in which case they will be deleted.